DangerStu/ws-test/README.md

 ### run cypress e2e test

+Make sure that both projects are running and open another terminal window.

-This will open the cypress test window, click on the modal.spec.js to yn the test
+This will open the cypress test window, click on the modal.spec.js to run the test

 ```
 yarn test:e2e